-- Membership.
-The following rule in regard to judges is mandatory.
-A judge must be a current member in good standing of the APHA.
-Such membership is required in order to appear in the Paint Horse Journal and is considered delinquent after January 1.
-Six months after that date, a judge's name will be removed from the list and reapplying as a new judge applicant would be necessary for possible reinstatement. - Qualifications.
-The qualifications sought among others are: equine expertise, personal character and interest in the Paint Horse breed.
-An individual's conduct as a member, exhibitor and judge and his ability must be exemplary, and is subject to continual committee review. - 3.
-Designation A Privilege.
-Designation as an approved APHA judge is a privilege only, not a right.
-Subject to Executive Committee review, this privilege may be bestowed by the Judges Committee of the APHA.
-Subject only to Executive Committee review, the Committee may give the designation or revoke the same in accordance with the procedures set up by this Committee. - Agree To Abide By Executive Committee Decision.
-Any member or individual approved as an APHA judge agrees to abide by the decision of the Executive Committee, as the final determination of all rights to such status. - 5.
+- procedures set up by the Board of Directors. - Agree To Abide By Board of Directors Decision.
+Any member or individual approved as an APHA judge agrees to abide by the decision of the Board of Directors, as the final determination of all rights to such status. - 5.
 Approved Status And Review.
 A judge's approved status will remain valid and in effect, unless revoked, for a period of three (3) years.
-At the end of that period, the judge's approved status is subject to automatic review and disposition by the Judges Committee subject to Executive Committee approval.
+At the end of that period, the judge's approved status is subject to automatic review and disposition by the Judges Committee subject to Board of Directors approval.
 At that time, a judge's status may: - a.
 Be renewed as is for another three (3) year interval, or - Be provisional; renewed for a shorter period with or without restriction or, - c.
 Not be renewed. - 6.
 Attend Judges Seminar.
 All APHA judges are required to attend an APHA approved judges seminar once every three years.
 All European only judges are required to attend an APHA approved judges seminar once every two years.
-Failure to do so would require reapplying as a new judge applicant.. - B. SELECTION OF JUDGES.
+Failure to do so would require reapplying as a new judge applicant... - B. SELECTION OF JUDGES.
 Judges must be selected from the current approved list of the American Paint Horse Association effective January 1 of the current year. - Request For Judges List.
 Upon request, the office of the Executive Director of the APHA will furnish a list of qualified and approved judges to organizations or persons sponsoring shows or contests.